 Why does seeking commitment to an initial small request work?
 There are likely two reasons.
 First, when people go along with an initial request, it often alters the way they perceive themselves.
 That is, they come to see themselves, for example, as the type of person who believes it is important to purchase products that have recycled content.
 Second, we have a strong desire to be seen as consistent by others.
 Indeed, our society emphasizes consistency and people who are inconsistent are often viewed negatively.
-As a result, if we agree to wear a button supporting the purchase of recycled-content products, it would be inconsistent not to purchase these products when we shop.
+As a result, if we agree to wear a button supporting the purchase of recycledcontent products, it would be inconsistent not to purchase these products when we shop.

-Commitment as a behavior change tool has been utilized in a variety of studies with often dramatic results.
+Commitment as a behavior change tool has been utilized in a variety of studies with often dramatic results (see Chapter 3 of the online guide at www.cbsm.com).
 In considering using commitment, follow these guidelines: